jtp184/gaming_dice/README.md

 ## Usage

-The basic way to use this gem is through the #call method
+The basic way to use this gem is through the .call method

 ```ruby
 GamingDice.('1d6') # => [#<GamingDice::Dice:0x007... @bonus=0, @count=1, @explodes=false, @faces=6>]